Fund a Project

 - A child with sickle cell disease goes to the emergency room for treatment.
 Because the disease shows no external symptoms and there is limited knowledge among emergency department doctors about how to treat patients with sickle cell disease, the child sits in agony for nearly 12 hours.
 During this extended wait time for treatment, the disease causes irreversible damage to internal organs, severely impacting the child’s lifespan.

 - New parents, hoping to create an immediate bond with their newborn baby, bring him to sleep in their bed.
-One night, as the father adjusts his own sleep position, the baby, unintentionally, ends up face down in the sheets.
+The baby, unintentionally, ends up face down in the sheets.
 Unable to lift his head, and with cries muffled, the baby suffocates.
-At no point during the hospital stay, visits to the pediatrician, or even from a breastfeeding support group, were the parents made aware about safe sleep practices to prevent infant mortality.
+At no point during the hospital stay, visits to the pediatrician, or even from a breastfeeding support group, was information about safe sleep practices to prevent infant mortality share with the parents.

 Why we get out of bed